ccieblogger/netraven/docs/development_logs/feature_api_container_refactor/README.md

 - Phase 1: Completed ✅
 - Phase 2: Completed ✅
 - Phase 3: Completed ✅
-- Phase 4: In Progress 🔄 (75% complete)
+- Phase 4: Completed ✅
-- Phase 5: Not Started ⏳
+- Phase 5: Completed ✅
 - Phase 6: Not Started ⏳
+- Phase 7: Not Started ⏳
+- Phase 8: Not Started ⏳

 We will continue to update these development logs as we progress through the remaining phases of the refactoring effort.